 - The Midrange ($50) Freelancer – Adashuoo: I messaged Adashuoo first to make sure he was available to complete my order.
 He encouraged me to book the gig, and I was happy to find that his onboarding process was also pretty simple.
 He asked for reference images and a description of the character and her expression.

 - The Priciest ($105) Seller – Hoshikariart: I also messaged Hoshikariart before booking, and she explained her creative process before inviting me to purchase.
 It was nice to know what to expect from the process, and I appreciated the good communication.
 Once we started, she asked for reference images, a description of the character’s personality, and colors to include.

-- Freelancers with great reputations: Although Fiverr doesn’t automatically vet every freelancer in the marketplace, the platform does highlight sellers who meet certain requirements.
-For example, Level Two Sellers and Top Rated Sellers have delivered solid work, good customer service and earned thousands on the platform.
+- Freelancers with great reputations: While Fiverr doesn’t vet every freelancer in the marketplace automatically, the platform does feature sellers who meet specific requirements.
+For instance, Level Two Sellers and Top Rated Sellers are highlighted based on their track record of delivering high-quality work, providing excellent customer service, and earning significant revenue on the platform.

 - Customer reviews: When I’m considering working with a new freelancer, I often rely on referrals, recommendations, or reviews.
 I’ve found that Fiverr customer reviews are often incredibly helpful for assessing whether a seller can communicate effectively or deliver work on time.
 Gig-specific reviews are handy when I want to understand how well they work in a particular style.

 - Wide price ranges: No matter how much you want to spend, you can find a gig that meets your budget.
 Fiverr gigs start as low as $5, while others cost hundreds or thousands of dollars.
 Some of the more expensive sellers are Verified Pros or experienced professionals who can reliably deliver high-quality work.